A Fish Out of Water (book): Plot

 The story is about a boy who buys a fish from a pet store.
 The boy names the fish Otto.
 Mr. Carp, the owner, gives the boy instructions on how to care for the fish, including strict feeding instructions: "Never feed him a lot.
 Just so much, and no more!
 Never more than a spot!
 Or something may happen.
 You never know what."
-When the boy inadvertently disobeys these instructions out of compassion for his new pet, Otto begins to grow uncontrollably, quickly outgrowing his fishbowl.
+When the boy disobeys these instructions out of compassion for his new pet, Otto begins to grow uncontrollably, quickly outgrowing his fishbowl.
 This leads the boy to move him into a series of successively larger containers, ending with the bathtub.
 When Otto outgrows the tub, the house begins to flood.

-The boy then requests help from a police officer and the fire department, who help him take Otto down to the local pool, where they drop the fish in, causing him to expand to the size of the pool and scare off all of the swimmers.
+The boy then requests help from a police officer and the fire department, who help him take Otto down to the local pool.
+When the firefighters drop Otto into the pool, he expands to the size of the pool and scares off all of the swimmers.
 Since Otto keeps on growing, the boy calls Mr. Carp who is not surprised, as boys always ignore his feeding instructions.
 When Mr. Carp arrives, he dives into the pool and pulls Otto below.
 Eventually, he emerges with the fish, back to its normal size.
-He refuses to say how he did it, but tells the boy to never overfeed Otto again, and the boy takes his advice to heart.
+He refuses to say how he did it, but tells the boy to never overfeed Otto again, and the boy now knows what happens and takes his advice to heart.